 Scarlett also has ninja skills.
 Remember those stitches they used to sew my cervix?
-They were still in tact.
+They were still intact.
 All seven of them.
-The doctor who delivered Scarlett had to cut them out afterwards.
+The doctor who delivered Scarlett had to cut them out afterward.
 Somehow, she managed to wiggle herself and all her “baggage” over them.

 So there you have it.

 On October 31st, 2017 at 1:58 a.m., weighing in at 1 pound 3 ounces and 10 inches long,

 Scarlett Rain Riojas made her grand entrance into the world.
 (And none of the grandmas were there to witness it lol)